 More things to do in Argentina

 There are many more wonders to explore around Argentina, whether independently or in a small group setting.
-Here are some of the country’s must-see attractions, along with our resources for exploring them and guided tour recommendations:
+Here are some of the country’s must-see attractions, along with our resources for exploring them if you’re backpacking in Argentina on your own, or if you choose to join guided tours.
+We recommend these for some incredible experiences!

 • Perito Moreno Glacier is one of the country’s great natural wonders.
 Find out more in our things to do in El Calafate, the nearby base town.